jeremyruppel/logic-scripts/README.md

 # logic scripts

+- TypeScript source files should be placed in `src/`
+- JavaScript output files will be writte to `dist/`

+## commands

+- `npm run build` builds the `src/` directory
+- `npm run watch` does the above but watches for changes

+## scripts

-## clap
+### clap

 When a noteon comes in, fire off a few other notes with different pitch and random velocity.
 Useful for adding realism to a clap sample.
+It's good for a snap too.